-The Five Love Languages as a Communication Tool in Relationships
+The Five Love Languages Described

 The important thing to a successful love relationship is to have clear communication with your partner.
 But how can you build clear communication?
 Communication is a two-way technique of conveying and interpreting meaning through language.
 Like spoken and written language, emotions are also part of these language forms.
 Couples must understand their partner's emotions in an effort to establish clear communication.
 Nevertheless, the key is not only through understanding emotions but being able to show what each partner wants to experience in the relationship.
 It truly is uncommon that partners share the same emotional language, hence it is important to understand exactly what are these "emotional languages".
 In the book, The Five Love Languages: How to Express Heartfelt Commitment to Your Mate, marriage counselor Dr. Gary Chapman explains the five love languages as a powerful tool that couples can use to show and experience love.
 Over the years, as couples become more acquainted with their partner's love languages, the relationship can change considerably resulting in success and more contentment.